• Skip to primary navigation

 If you look closely, you will notice that there was some wear and tear on the wood around the mirror and sink.

-Supplies needed for this powder room transformation.
+Supplies are needed for this powder room transformation.

 Prepaint Cleaner Spray